kangzj/gravityflowchecklists/readme.txt

 == ChangeLog ==

+= 1.0-beta-3 =

+- Added support for themes.
+- Added the theme shortcode attribute.
+- Added the single_page shortcode attribute.
+- Added support for the save and continue feature.
+The checklist form link will open the saved form.

 = 1.0-beta-2 =

 - Added settings to each form in the checklist configuration to allow the checklist sequence to be blocked until the workflow is complete.